 When were these fees last increased?

-The generator management method factor has not changed since established in 1992
+The generator management method factor has not changed since it was established in 1992.

-The generator annual activity verification fee last changed in 1997, when the small quantity generator fee increased from $200 to $300 and the large quantity generator fee increased from $350 to $525
+The generator annual activity verification fee last changed in 1997 when the small quantity generator fee increased from $200 to $300 and the large quantity generator fee increased from $350 to $525.

-Permitting annual compliance determination fees have remained the same since 1997 and permit modification fees since 1998
+Permitting annual compliance determination fees have remained the same since 1997 and permit modification fees since 1998.

 Hazardous waste generator fee statutory changes not considered in this rulemaking: